Vegan Breakfast Hash

 Instructions

-• Combine the diced potatoes with the onion powder, garlic powder, thyme, salt, pepper and 1/4 cup of olive oil in a glass baking dish.
+• Place the potatoes in a 9 by 13 glass baking dish.
+Add the onion powder, garlic powder, thyme, salt, pepper, and 1/4 cup of olive oil.
 Toss the potatoes to combine them with the oil and spices.

-• Once your potatoes are close to being done, Sautee the onion, minced garlic, 1 teaspoon of olive oil, and a sprinkle of salt and pepper in a skillet.
-Cook the garlic and onion for 5-10 minutes, or until the onion is translucent and begins to brown.
+• Once your potatoes are close to being done, sauté the onion, minced garlic, 1 teaspoon of olive oil, and a sprinkle of salt and pepper in a skillet.
+Cook the garlic and onion for 5-10 minutes, or until the onion is translucent and begins to brown and caramelize.

 • Once the potatoes are crispy, remove them from oven and stir in the garlic and onion skillet mixture.
 Serve immediately.